DanieleGhezzi25/BayesianGeometryTransformerAttention/README.md

 project developed for the **Advanced Topics in Physics of Data** course.

-The project reproduces and extends the bijection-elimination Bayesian wind tunnel introduced by Agarwal et al., investigating whether Transformers learn a generalizing Bayesian mechanism or reproduce the Bayesian behaviour required by their training distribution.
+The project reproduces and extends the bijection-elimination Bayesian wind tunnel introduced by Agarwal et al. "[The Bayesian Geometry of Transformer Attention](https://arxiv.org/abs/2512.22471)", investigating whether Transformers learn a generalizing Bayesian mechanism or reproduce the Bayesian behaviour required by their training distribution.